 Today, most environmental programs are delegated.
-States/tribes carry out the majority of environmental inspections and take enforcement actions under their state laws.
+States/ tribes carry out the majority of environmental inspections and take enforcement actions under their state laws.

 EPA works closely with its state/tribal partners to implement environmental laws.
-EPA conducts 15,000 to 20,000 inspections/ investigations a year.
-EPA's annual enforcement results for 2015 are at https://www.epa.gov/enforcement/enforcement- annual-results-fiscal-year-fy-2015.
-Searchable data can be found on EPA's Enforcement and Compliance History Online (ECHO) website for the approximately 800,000 EPA-regulated facilities nationwide at https://echo.epa.gov/.
+Historically, EPA conducted 20,000 inspections a year but this number has declined recently.
+In 2018 EPA conducted about 10,000 inspections.
+EPA's annual enforcement results for 2018 are here.
+Searchable data can be found on EPA's Enforcement and Compliance History Online (ECHO) website for the approximately 800,000 EPA-regulated facilities nationwide.